Loading the Jira View

 The status of your login to Jira will always be clearly displayed at the bottom of the view to the right of the Login Settings button.
 In the above example, the user is not logged in to Jira via SystemWeaver.
 If the view is configured to allow access to multiple instances of Jira and you are logged in to multiple instances, these will be listed and separated by a comma:

 To get started, click Login settings.

-To log in without saving your login credentials, simply select the Server and then enter your Jira Username and Jira Password and click Login.
-Your credentials will not be saved, therefore, you will need to enter them each time that you want to use the Jira view with that selected Server.
-In the below example, the "Jira2" server is selected.
+To log in without saving your login credentials, simply select one of the listed servers, and then enter your Jira Username and Jira Password and click Login.
+Your credentials will not be saved, therefore, you will need to enter them each time that you want to use the Jira view with that selected server.
+In the below example, the "Jira2" server is selected (highlighted in blue).